Texas walk in tubs: guidance for seniors, caregivers, and contractors β€” statewide coverage.

 Two installation paths in Texas: coordinated install or contractor delivery

-Some homeowners want a coordinated, streamlined install experience.
+Some Texas homeowners want a fully coordinated, stress-free installation experience.
 Others prefer delivery so their own contractor can complete the work.
-Either way, the process is smoother when you start with measurements and a decision on entry style.
+Either way, the process is smoother when you start with accurate measurements and a clear decision on entry style.

 1